 3. Native Ads

 Native Ads are ones that blend into the other content on the webpage.
 You will often find them on publisher sites (News, Journalism, etc) and most Social Media Ads that take this form.
 The idea behind them is two-fold.
 From the publisher’s point of view, they are relatively unobtrusive and unlikely to cause an adverse reaction in the casual consumer.
-For the advertiser, these kinds of ads may bypass our subconscious ‘ad-block’ and they do tend to return better interaction rates than Banner Ads.
+For the advertiser or the Search Engine Marketing firm, these kinds of ads may bypass our subconscious ‘ad-block’ and they do tend to return better interaction rates than Banner Ads.

 4. Remarketing / Retargeting

 These kinds of ads combine Search and Display to an extent.
 Remarketing is the practice of displaying an ad based on the user’s history.
 This is why if you’ve been searching for holidays you’ll suddenly find lots of banner ads for travel companies and hotels popping up on the sites you visit.